Support is available for anyone who has been sexually assaulted. Call The Canadian Human Trafficking Hotline at 1-833-900-1010 for more information.

 But they said AMC declined the offer.

-APTN also asked AMC to provide contact information for Dumas to give him an opportunity to comment for this story.
+APTN asked AMC to provide contact information for Dumas to give him an opportunity to respond to the letter.
 AMC did not respond.

 Dumas is not listed on LinkedIn or Facebook.